glenrj/knucklebones-for-pico8/README.md

 Each column is calculated separately, then added to the player's total score.
 If there are matching dice in the column, their values are added together and multiplied by the amount of matching dice.
 ### PICO-8 Controls
 ⬅️⬆️➡️⬇️ Move cursor
-❎ or 🅾️ Select/To Do
+❎ or 🅾️ Select
-## Goals
+## Goals/To Do
 - [x] MVP
 - [x] Game over screen
     - [ ] code cleanup & debug - restart not working consistently
 - [x] Add second button to controls
-- [ ] Select column instead of grid spot
+- [x] Select column instead of grid spot
-- [ ] Stop player from selecting full column
+- [x] Stop player from selecting full column
 - [ ] Add SFX
 - [ ] Redo main layout
 - [ ] Add rules to game